Chart Color Schemes

 Port Kembla - Warrawong has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Area infrastructure significantly impacts local performance.
-AreaSearch has identified 17 projects likely affecting the area.
-Notable projects are Southern Suburbs Community Centre and Library, Warrawong Plaza Redevelopment, Warrawong Community Health Centre, Salvation Army Housing - Warrawong Group Home.
-The following list details those most relevant.
+AreaSearch has identified 17 projects that could impact the area, with key ones including Southern Suburbs Community Centre and Library, Warrawong Plaza Redevelopment, Warrawong Community Health Centre, and Salvation Army Housing - Warrawong Group Home.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.